Revolving credit for UK retailers: managing the Christmas cash flow crunch

 Why the gap catches retailers off guard

 1. The size of the gap grows with the business.
-A retailer that grew 25% this year needs 25% more stock.
-If last year's Christmas financing was already tight, this year it will be tighter.
-Growth that isn't matched by financing capacity creates a cash flow ceiling.
+A retailer that grew 25% this year needs 25% more stock, and 25% more working capital.

 How retailers have historically managed it